Hope you found delight in the detour!

 A good tool of logic can assist us in thinking through situations for which solutions are not immediately apparent.
-For instance,
+For instance:

-1) Ever wondered why being “debt free” is a goal to strive for when it simply indicates that one’s assets and debts cancel to net-zero?
+- Have you ever wondered why being “debt free” is a goal to strive for when it simply indicates that one’s assets and debts cancel to net-zero?
 Ever wonder why having less than zero (debt exceeds assets) is a condition accepted by most working families, and by the United States government (trillions of dollars in debt)?

-2) Ever wondered why we take for granted that we must compete for everything (job/promotion/raise, a friend/date/life-partner, admission to pre-school/private-school/college, acceptance by doctors/insurance companies for necessary health care, and in many cases just for resources to survive and provide for family)?
+- Have you ever wondered why we take for granted that we must compete for everything (job/promotion/raise, a friend/date/life-partner, admission to pre-school/private-school/college, acceptance by doctors/insurance companies for necessary health care, and in many cases just for resources to survive and provide for family)?

-3) Ever questioned the legitimacy of lottery-playing as a financial strategy?
+- Have you ever questioned the legitimacy of lottery-playing as a financial strategy?
 Ever wondered why someone who cannot afford to buy something today would consider buying it at an even higher cost (including interest) over time?
 Did you wonder why people remained in their Houston homes when a Cat 5 hurricane promised to dump four feet of rain on their neighborhood?
 Ever considered that people suffering compounding health challenges accept their plight as a normal part of aging because many of the people they know have the same complaints?
 (Prevalent and normal are not synonymous words.)

-4) Ever wondered why we need three kinds of physicists: one studies the really small stuff (Quantum Mechanics), one studies the medium sized stuff (Classical Physics) and yet another studies the really big stuff (General Relativity)?
+- Have you ever wondered why we need three kinds of physicists: one studies the really small stuff (Quantum Mechanics), one studies the medium sized stuff (Classical Physics) and yet another studies the really big stuff (General Relativity)?
 Ever wondered how, when we walk across the room, all our physical molecules and metaphysical memories come right along with us?